×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Venice, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research different neighborhoods in Venice to find one that suits your lifestyle and preferences.
 Some popular areas include San Marco, Dorsoduro, and Cannaregio.
 Each neighborhood has its own unique character and amenities, so it's important to visit them in person if possible.
 Once you've identified a few potential neighborhoods, you can start looking for available properties.
 There are several online platforms that list rentals and properties for sale in Venice, such as Idealista, Immobiliare, and Casa.it.
 These websites allow you to filter your search based on location, price, size, and other features.
 In addition to online listings, you might also want to consider hiring a real estate agent.
 They can provide valuable local knowledge, help negotiate prices, and guide you through the legal process of renting or buying a property in Italy.
 When you find a property you're interested in, arrange a viewing with the landlord or real estate agent.
 This is your opportunity to inspect the property, ask questions, and get a feel for the neighborhood.
 If you decide to proceed with a property, you'll need to negotiate the terms of the lease or purchase agreement.
 This will include the price, move-in date, and any other conditions.
 In Italy, it's common to pay a deposit of one to three months' rent.
 Finally, once the agreement is signed, you'll need to register your new address with the local authorities.
 This is usually done at the local town hall or police station.
 You'll need to bring your passport, the lease or purchase agreement, and proof of employment or income.
-Remember, finding a place to live in Venice can take time and patience, so it's important to start your search well in advance of your planned move date," said one expat who made the move to Venice.
+Remember, finding a place to live in Venice can take time and patience, so it's important to start your search well in advance of your planned move date," said one person in Venice.

 What do I need to know before moving to Venice?